lijunqiang123/MediaPlayer/README.md

 # MediaPlayer
 Java/Eclipse
 This is an android application of Audio player.Its developed environment is eclipse.You can import the code into eclipse to start it.
+The .apk file is in the bin/ directory.

 The first page is as follows.